-FF Parable™ supports 50 different languages such as Spanish, English, Portuguese, German and French in Other and Latin scripts.
+FF Parable™ supports 50 different languages such as Spanish, English, Portuguese, German and French in Latin and Other scripts.
 (Please note that not all languages are available for all formats.)

 FF Parable is a versatile text typeface.
 It was designed with small text sizes (between 6 and 10 point) in mind, which makes it perfect for dictionaries, stock listings, or bibles.
 Given that it is legible at small sizes, it will also function well larger; indeed some of the features influenced by small-scale functionality may prove to be interesting characteristics at larger sizes also: such as the dug-out shoulder junctions of h, n, m etc; the lowercase g with its thin mid-section; and the directionality of the serifs, which swell more on the left but are longer on the right, and have clipped corners (a novel form of serif, it is believed).